littlebizzy/slickstack/docs/security.md

 ### SSH IP restriction limitation

-`SS_RESTRICT_IP` and `SSH_IPV4` remain in `ss-config`, but the active Ubuntu 24.04 SSH template does not currently contain the expected replacement placeholder.
+`SSH_RESTRICT_IP` and `SSH_IPV4` remain in `ss-config`, but the active Ubuntu 24.04 SSH template does not currently contain the expected replacement placeholder.
 The setting does not presently enforce an SSH source-IP allowlist.

 Use a provider firewall, cloud firewall, VPN, or deliberately maintained Iptables rule when SSH must be restricted by source address.